- What is the environmental review process for this project?

 As part of BLM and ODOE‘s review processes for the project, field surveys will be conducted to evaluate the presence of greater sage-grouse leks and habitat within the proposed transmission line corridor(s).
 BLM, in consultation with ODFW and IDFG, will document the potential impacts of the proposed transmission line on greater sage-grouse habitat in the project's DEIS, which will be available for public review and comment.
 ODOE will also consult with ODFW to ensure that their habitat and mitigation standards have been met.
 If greater sage-grouse become listed as a federal threatened or endangered species, additional consultation with USFWS will be required.

-Will other routes besides the CAP-recommended proposed route be considered during the NEPA process?
+Were other routes besides the CAP-recommended proposed route considered during the NEPA process?

 What would the length of the term be for the BLM and USFS right of way grants?